nxp-imx-support/nxp-demo-experience-demos-list/README.md

 ## Licensing

-Please see the LICENSE file for more information.
+Please see the LICENSE.txt file for more information.